-Note: If doing serial LN biopsies, there should be a minimum interval of 4 weeks between LN biopsy time points if performing on the same side (left/right).
-A maximum of 2 LN biopsies should be performed per year.
+Note: If doing serial biopsies, there should be a minimum interval of 4 weeks between biopsy time points if performing on the same side (left/right).
+Note: For protocols requiring biopsies from more than one tissue type (e.g., adipose tissue and lymph node), consideration should be made as to whether or not all tissue types can be obtained from the same anatomic site (to minimize incision number).